CAB-ADMIN/crossingallborders/src/content/ourStory.md

 subtitle: ""
 page_title: "Our Story"
 permalink: "about-us/our-story/index.html"
-meta_description: "Learn about the history and story of Crossing All Borders Ministry, from its beginnings as The Mission Room to its current work in repurposing donations for missions worldwide."
+meta_description: "Learn about the history and story of Crossing ALL Borders Ministry, from its beginnings as The Mission Room to its current work in repurposing donations for missions worldwide."
 hasPhotos: true
 photos: [
   ["our-story/history1.jpg", "Picture of the original mission room"],